diffnote/dashboard-demo/README.md

-# Shadcn Admin Dashboard + Diffnote
+# Shadcn Admin Dashboard + Diffnote test

 Admin Dashboard UI crafted with Shadcn and Vite.
 Built with responsiveness and accessibility in mind.